High-frequency asymptotics for Lipschitz-Killing curvatures of excursion sets on the sphere: Asymptotics for the excursion probabilities

 \section{Asymptotics for the excursion probabilities}

-The purpose of this final Section is to show how the previous weak convergence results allow for very neat characterizations of excursion probabilities, even in non-Gaussian circumstances.
-In particular, if we consider the normalized version $\tilde{g}_{j;q}$ of the field $g_{j;q}$, such that $\tilde{g}_{j;q}(x)=\left( Var(g_{j;q}(x))\right)^{-1/2}g_{j;q}(x) $, making it a unit variance random field, then the following can be proved.
+The purpose of this final section is to show how the previous weak convergence results allow for very neat characterizations of excursion probabilities, even in non-Gaussian circumstances.
+In particular, our main result is the following.

-\begin{theorem} There exists constants $\alpha >1$ and $\mu ^{+}>0$ such that, for $u>\mu ^{+}$
+\begin{theorem} There exists constants $\alpha>1$ and $\mu^{+}>0$ such that, for \mbox{$u>\mu^{+}$}

-where (see (\ref{porteaperte2}))
+where [see (\ref{porteaperte2})]

 \end{theorem}